A super Robinson-Schensted-Knuth correspondence with symmetry and the super Littlewood-Richardson rule: The super Littlewood--Richardson rule

 \section{The super Littlewood--Richardson rule}

 In this section, we apply the super-RSK correspondence in order to give a combinatorial version of the super Littlewood--Richardson rule on super Schur functions over a finite signed alphabet.
-Finally, we introduce the notion of super Littlewood--Richardson skew tableaux and we give another version of the super Littlewood--Richardson rule.

 In the sequel, we will assume that~$\Si$ is finite.